Monday, 11 June 2012

 “It is important for Aboriginal people to be recognised through the Australian Awards system – we hear so many negative stories from time to time even though so many people are working hard to achieve great things,” Professor Hayward said.

 “It’s nice to be involved in this kind of celebration, not only for myself, but for the wider Indigenous community.”

 This award adds to a long list of accolades for Professor Hayward.
 In 2006 she was awarded the Premier of WA’s prestigious Multicultural Ambassadors award for advancing human rights.
 In 2008 she won the National NAIDOC Aboriginal Person of the year award; in 2009 she was inducted into the Education Department’s Indigenous Education Hall of Fame and earlier this year was inducted into the Western Australian Women’s Hall of Fame.

 Professor Hayward joins past Indigenous recipients Associate Professor Robert Somerville AM and Professor Ken Wyatt AM MP, both ECU graduates and Adjuncts with Kurongkurl Katitjin.

 The Hon.
-Chief Justice Wayne Martin AC, Supreme Court of WA, entertainer Dr Rolf Harris AO OBE, and Adjunct Professor of the Faculty of Computing, Health and Science Professor Brett Biddington AM were also honoured in today's announcement.
+Chief Justice Wayne Martin AC, Supreme Court of WA, Adjunct Professor of the Faculty of Computing, Health and Science Professor Brett Biddington AM were also honoured in today's announcement.